All Episodes

 Taking all these weird twists and turns.

-I mean, there's a huge, big long like six pages in the New York Post today uh on this whole Harvey Weinstein thing.
+I mean, there's a huge, big, long, like six pages in the New York Post today on this whole Harvey Weinstein thing.

-So the the trial started yesterday, and the prosecutor, I mean, I'm I'm watching this.
+So the trial started yesterday, and the prosecutor, I mean, I'm watching this.

 This is how it started.

-He he's uh they described as a sex fiend exploiting his power, being a movie mogul, quote, the casting couch whole issue, needing a boost from an erectile dysfunction drug, apparently a needle of of of some kind, which I know not what they're talking about.
+They described as a sex fiend exploiting his power, being a movie mogul, quote, the casting couch whole issue, needing a boost from an erectile dysfunction drug, apparently a needle of some kind, which I know not what they're talking about.

-You know, the the district attorney in this case, there's an assistant DA named Meghan Hast opening comments were brutal, a sexual predator and a rapist.
+You know, the district attorney in this case, his assistant DA named Megan Hast, opening comments were brutal, a sexual predator, and a rapist.

 The man seated on that side of the courtroom, despite what your eyes are looking at, is not a harmless old man.

 The other three women are slated to bolster the case by testifying about his alleged M.O.
-Earliest incident dates all the way back to the winter of ninety-three, when she said he violently and forcibly raped and orally assaulted one particular woman, a Brooklyn native, who is known for her best role in the Sopranos.
+Earliest incident dates all the way back to the winter of 93 when she said he violently and forcibly raped and orally assaulted one particular woman, a Brooklyn native, who was known for her best role in the Sopranos.

 And anyway, apparently, and it just describes in detail.

-I guess that they they got um from I don't know, if I guess from the uh the women, I guess over time, it's that were loving emails they're claiming.
+Now, the attorneys are saying, oh, we've got tons of these emails, I guess, that they got from, I don't know, I guess from the women, I guess, over time, that were loving emails they're claiming.

-Um I just don't know how this plays out, except that when there's this much smoke, I I I how is there not fire?
+I just don't know how this plays out, except that when there's this much smoke, how is there not fire?

 You know what I mean?